Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Analytical derivation of the nonlinear acceleration and width

 For completeness, we present the method to find the phase equation, $\dot{\Phi}$.
 Substituting,

 into Eq.~\eqref{eqapp:real_part_eq} and multiplying the latter by $\xi^2 s$ then integrating it over $x$, it follows that

-Figure~\ref{fig:heatmaps_pbc_space_01a} compares the analytical predictions (dashed curves) with direct lattice simulations (solid curves) for the acceleration of an initial Gaussian wave packet with $\sigma_0=8$, $k_0=0$, and $n_0=0$, in a lattice with OBCs, $M=512$ sites and $g=1.25$.
-We show both the linear case, $\alpha=0$ (black), and a nonlinear case, $\alpha=0.1$ (green), up to $t=25$, which lies within the nonlinear-skin regime [Fig.~\ref{fig:numerical_regime_diagram}(a)].
+Figure~\ref{fig:heatmaps_pbc_space_01a} compares the analytical predictions (dashed curves) with direct lattice simulations (solid curves) for the acceleration of an initial Gaussian wave-packet with $\sigma_0=8$, $k_0=0$, and $n_0=0$, in a lattice of $N=512$ sites with OBCs and $g=1.25$.
+We show both the linear case, $\alpha=0$ (black), and a nonlinear case, $\alpha=0.1$ (magenta), up to $t=25$, which lies within the nonlinear-skin regime of the nonreciprocity strength above, Fig.~\ref{fig:numerical_regime_diagram}(a).
 Overall, both the theory and the lattice simulations are in good agreement.
-In the linear regime, the agreement is very good and the acceleration remains nearly constant, validating the PDE approximation.
-In the nonlinear regime, the acceleration is smaller than in the linear case and gradually decreases over time.
+In the linear limit, the wave-packet acceleration remains nearly constant in time, validating the weakly dispersive PDE approximation.
+In the presence of nonlinearity, the acceleration decreases with time, with the analytical values remaining below those obtained from the lattice simulations.
+Nevertheless, this offset is small relative to the acceleration magnitude even at such a large nonlinear strength ($\alpha=0.1$), and both approaches predict nearly identical decay rates.
+Moreover, as $\alpha\rightarrow 0$, the offsets of the analytical and numerical results tends to vanish.